jseidman/cmapi/deploy/README.md

 **General:**
 * Add HA support, including HDFS and YARN.
 * Add ability to specify the CDH version to deploy.
+* Add additional error checking and validation to code.
 * Consider making CMServer class a singleton.
 * Add option to enable Kerberos.
 * Explore options to enable encryption.